Reaction to the death of music legend Gregg Allman

 "My heart breaks today at the passing of soul brutha Gregg Allman.
 Blessings and peace to all the Allman family. - KU" — country star Keith Urban, via Twitter.

-"It's all just too much. #GreggAllman Rest In Peace Midnight Rider" — longtime E Street Band guitarist Nils Lofgren.
+"It's all just too much. #GreggAllman Rest In Peace Midnight Rider" — longtime E Street Band guitarist Nils Lofgren, via Twitter.

+"A very sad show day for me.
+Gregg was a guy that showed me more respect in our business than anyone else.
+He also taught me how to please an audience with your voice and pour your heart out and never regret.
+Ride in Peace my friend!" — Doug Gray, lead singer of The Marshall Tucker Band, in a statement.

+"So sad to hear about Gregg Allman passing - a great musician.
+Love & Mercy, Brian" — pop legend Brian Wilson, via Twitter.